 The relatively low fish diversity recorded in this study may indicate unique ecological conditions within the Sikka mangrove ecosystem.
-This contrasts sharply with other mangrove habitats; for example, Ujung Kulon National Park in Indonesia reported 43 fish species from 33 genera and 24 families (Wahyudewantoro, 2009), while Guimaras in the Philippines documented 50 species with dominant vegetation of Avicennia marina (Abroguena et al., 2012).
+This contrasts sharply with other mangrove habitats; for example, in the Ujung Kulon National Park in Indonesia 43 fish species from 33 genera and 24 families were reported (Wahyudewantoro, 2009), while in the Guimaras in the Philippines 50 species were documented with dominant vegetation of Avicennia marina (Abrogueña et al., 2012).
 The reduced diversity along the Sikka coast could be linked to environmental limitations, reduced mangrove cover, and anthropogenic impacts.
 As seen in other mangrove ecosystems, certain species dominated at each sampling site.
 This observation aligns with Nip and Wong (2010), who noted that mangrove fish communities often consist of a few dominant species despite high individual abundance.
 A similar pattern was reported in Sikao Creek, Thailand, where only 19 species were dominant among 455 individuals (Zagars et al., 2013), and in the Egyptian Red Sea mangroves, which supported 21 species represented by a total of 269 juvenile fish (El-Regal and Ibrahim, 2014).

 The collected fish ranged from juvenile to adult stages, underscoring the critical role of mangrove habitats as feeding and nursery grounds.
 Previous research indicates that mangroves are vital for juvenile fish populations, with studies showing that 70%-90% of juvenile fish are found within these habitats (MacDonald et al., 2009; Mwandiya et al., 2009).
 Nip and Wong (2010) further emphasized this role by noting that nearly half of the fish caught in Hong Kong's mangrove waters were juveniles.
 The findings highlight the significance of mangrove ecosystems in supporting fish diversity and sustaining juvenile populations.
 However, the lower diversity observed in the Gulf of Kachchh compared to other mangrove ecosystems suggests a need for further investigation into environmental factors and human influences affecting species distribution.
 Future studies should focus on habitat characteristics such as substrate type, salinity gradients, and anthropogenic activities to inform effective conservation and management strategies.
 Protecting and restoring mangrove habitats along the Sikka coast is essential for ensuring the long-term sustainability of these ecosystems and their associated fish communities.